 Light output is rated at 80 lumens with a fresh pair of AAA alkaline batteries.
 That might seem weak compared to other hand held lights on the market – like the 1,100 lumen ProTac HL3 – but it is more than enough to identify a potential threat, navigate, work on a car engine, and a multitude of other tasks.

 At very close range, the light is bright enough to be painful to look at.
 Combined with the light’s strobe mode, it can be used for visual stunning in a confrontation.
 However, don’t expect the same disorienting effect at the longer ranges that you would get with a more powerful light.
+In fact, I consider the strobe function to be superfluous.

 The flashlight uses a tailcap switch.
 Pressing it half-way gives you a momentary on light.
 Depressing it all the way until it clicks turns the light on in a constant mode.